Fused Glass Artwork in Hartford, WI

 How It Works

-First things first, you need an idea of what you’d like to create.
+- First things first, you need an idea of what you’d like to create with glass.
 It can be predetermined and sketched out at home, or you can get inspiration from our fused glass samples throughout our studio.
 Fused art creations range from small pieces of jewelry to large serving bowls.

 What Can I Make With Fused Glass?